VMarisevs/Server-Side-RAD-Web-App-Proposal-Mini-Stock-Market-Game/ReadMe.txt

 Master page:
+	- Everyone
+		- Index (homepage)
+		- ScoreBoard (based on money & stocks)

 	- Guest
-					- Homepage
-					- Login
+		- Login (Register)
-					- Register
-					- View Stocks
-								- get description
+		- ViewStocks
-					- *Score screen display depending on money

 	- User
 		- History
-					- Buy shares
+		- BuyStocks
 			- List of shares
 			- Details of selected share (with amount of shares)
-					- Sell shares
+		- SellStocks
 			- list of owned shares
 			- details of share and sell it

-					- top up wallet-> using laser
-					- *Score screen display depending on money
 	- Admin
 		- top up stock for company
 		- add new company/ edit
-					-